idaholab/moose/framework/doc/content/source/mfem/bcs/MFEMVectorDirichletBCBase.md

 Classes deriving from `MFEMVectorDirichletBCBase` are used for the application of Dirichlet-like BCs that remove degrees of freedom from vector variables in the problem on the specified boundary.
 These are commonly used when strongly constraining the values a solution may take on boundaries.
+The imposed values are uniform in space and constant in time.